wochinge/rasa-cli-completion/README.md

 ## Notes
-- The completion is quite slow at the beginning.
+- The completion is a bit slow at the beginning.
 However, the completion results are cached in `~/.rasa-autocomplete.json` (you can turn caching off by setting `RASA_AUTOCOMPLETE_CACHING_OFF=true`)